 Early History of the Arsacke family

-Another 271 words (19 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Arsacke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arsacke research.
+Another 136 words (10 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Arsacke History in all our PDF Extended History products and printed products wherever possible.

 Arsacke Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Arsacke are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Arsacke include: Harsick, Hartsick, Arsick, Harsigg, Arsigg, Harsike, Hasick, Hawsick, Hausick and many more.